 Terraria 1.2 introduced the Rod of Discord that allowed you to teleport anywhere on screen.
 184.108.40.206 nerfed this HARD.
 Every teleport gives you a Chaos State debuff that lasts for ten seconds and teleporting before it wears off results in massive, unblockable damage.
 It also removed the ability to teleport into the Lihzarhd temple.

 In Minecraft, the player can throw an Enderpearl (dropped by the Teleport Spaming Endermen) in order to be teleported to where it lands - but it does 2 1/2 hearts worth of damage in the process.

 Teleporting in Unreal Tournament is stated to be damaging in the long run.
 While teleportation is stated to be a safety measure for miner (who carry the device with them and put the beacon in a safe place) The translocator disassembles the entire organism and rebuilds it instantly where the beacon is placed.
-This induces paranoļa, bouts of rage, and violent behaviour.
+This induces paranoia, bouts of rage, and violent behaviour.
 Repeated translocation induces "artifacts of synaptic disruption in the biological snapshot of the individual", and ultimately to Teleportation Related Dementia (TReD).
-Minor leagues have to limite the use of translocation to prevent such problems to become to prevalent among the participants.
-In-game, however, there is no consequence for using the teleporter many times, presumably you can't use it enough during a match to induce sensible damage.
+Minor leagues have to limit the use of translocators to prevent such problems from becoming too prevalent among participants.
+In-game, however, there is no consequence for using the teleporter many times.

 Team Fortress 2: The plot of Expiration Date follows our mercenaries who, after watching the teleporters' effect on bread, have only a few days to live, due to being riddled with tumors.
 Ends up being subverted, however; it affects bread, but only bread.
 It does, however, turn it rather monstrous if teleported too often.